MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/installation.md

 To get up and running using NWChem together with the Quantum Development Kit, use one of the following methods:

 - Get started using existing Broombridge files provided with the samples at [IntegralData/YAML](https://github.com/microsoft/Quantum/tree/main/samples/chemistry/IntegralData/YAML).
-- Use the [EMSL Arrows Builder for the Quantum Development Kit](https://arrows.emsl.pnnl.gov/api/qsharp_chem) which is a web-based frontend to NWChem, to generate new Broombridge-formated molecular input files.
+- Use the [EMSL Arrows Builder for the Quantum Development Kit](https://arrows.emsl.pnnl.gov/api/qsharp_chem) which is a web-based frontend to NWChem, to generate new Broombridge-formatted molecular input files.
 - Use the [Docker image](https://hub.docker.com/r/nwchemorg/nwchem-qc/) provided by PNNL to run NWChem, or
 - [Compile NWChem](http://www.nwchem-sw.org/index.php/Compiling_NWChem) for your platform.

-See [End-to-end with NWChem](xref:microsoft.quantum.libraries.overview-chemistry.examples.overview.endtoend) for more information on how to work with NWChem to chemical models to analyze with the Quantum Developmen Kit chemistry library.
+See [End-to-end with NWChem](xref:microsoft.quantum.libraries.overview-chemistry.examples.overview.endtoend) for more information on how to work with NWChem to chemical models to analyze with the Quantum Development Kit chemistry library.

 ### Getting started using Broombridge files provided with the samples

-The [IntegralData/YAML](https://github.com/microsoft/Quantum/tree/main/samples/chemistry/IntegralData/YAML) folder in the Quantum Development Kit Samples repository contains Broombridge-formated molecule data files.
+The [IntegralData/YAML](https://github.com/microsoft/Quantum/tree/main/samples/chemistry/IntegralData/YAML) folder in the Quantum Development Kit Samples repository contains Broombridge-formatted molecule data files.

-As a simple example, use the chemistry library sample, [GetGateCount](https://github.com/microsoft/Quantum/tree/main/samples/chemistry/GetGateCount) to load the Hamiltonian from one of Broombridge files and perform gate estimates of quantum simulation algorigthms:
+As a simple example, use the chemistry library sample, [GetGateCount](https://github.com/microsoft/Quantum/tree/main/samples/chemistry/GetGateCount) to load the Hamiltonian from one of Broombridge files and perform gate estimates of quantum simulation algorithms:

 ```bash
 cd Quantum/Chemistry/GetGateCount